mity/mctrl/README.md

 It's recommended to use out-of-source-tree builds, so create e.g. a directory `build` in the main mCtrl directory.
-(If you choose to build in other directory, replace the `..` with path pointing to the main mCtrl root.)
+(If you choose to build in other directory, replace the `..` in the following instructions with path pointing to the root mCtrl directory.)

 mCtrl is known to successfully build within following environments.